patelnehap/Cryptocurrencies/README.md

 ## Summary
 We have demonstrated the classification of 532 cryptocurrencies based on similarities of their features.
-Particularities of each group need to be analyzed to determined their performance and potential interest for the investment bank's clients.
+Particularities of each group need to be analyzed to determine their performance and potential interest for Martha's clients.